mtpulido/American-Sports-Betting/README.md

 ## Project Description

-My website will have navigation functionality to show real-time NFL football, NBA basketball, College basketball, and NHL hockey game odds in the main body of the website with access to each game within that category and 3 options of bets for those games (head-to-head, spread, and over/under).
-The Landing page will invite users to sign up by filling out a form for the webiste and have some promotional content for the website.
+My website will have navigation functionality to show real-time NBA Basketball odds in the main body of the website with access to each game within that category and 3 options of bets for those games (head-to-head, spread, and over/under).

 ## API and Data Sample